Directed Reading Program in Mathematics@UF

 Graduate students in mathematics can apply to serve as mentors.
 Mentors choose reading materials, meet weekly with their mentee(s), and guide them through the reading.
 Appropriate reading materials might include Math Monthly or other similarly accessible articles, foundational or introductory articles in the graduate student’s research field, or even book chapters.
 This is a great opportunity to build mentoring experience in a meaningful way.

-Timeline – Fall 2025
+Timeline – Spring 2026

-- Graduate Mentor Applications closed: August 11.
+- Graduate Mentor Applications close: Friday, October 24, 2025.

-- Undergraduate Mentee Applications close: August 26, 2025 at 2pm.
+- Undergraduate Mentee Applications: Close on November 21, 2025 at 2pm.

-- Pairs/Groups Announced: August 27, 2025.
+- Pairs/Groups Announced: by December 8, 2025.

-- Final Presentations: TBA
+- Final Presentations: End of the spring semester.

 How to Apply